 In trying to lure customers into their stores, retailers often run promotions, temporarily lowering prices on specific products by as much as 20% to 30%.
 Consumers, though, don't always take advantage of these deals, even if they're for items that they buy fairly often.
-Stephan Seiler, assistant professor of marketing at the Stanford Graduate School of Business, thinks he's found the reason customers pass up good deals: Too often, they aren't even aware that a promotion is going on.
+Stephan Seiler, assistant professor of marketing at Stanford GSB, thinks he's found the reason customers pass up good deals: Too often, they aren't even aware that a promotion is going on.

 Focusing on one specific product — laundry detergent sold in tablet form — Seiler looked at detailed purchase data from more than 100,000 shopping trips in the United Kingdom.
 Based on his modeling, he estimates that on roughly 70% of the trips people don't take the time to search for promotional prices.